HarounMinhas/react-smart-colorhunt-importer/README.md

-# React Smart ColorHunt Importer 🎨
+# React Smart ColorHunt Importer

 A smart, efficient React component for importing color palettes directly from ColorHunt.co links.
-Designed for speed ("Copy, Paste, Done") with automatic duplicate detection.
+Designed for speed with automatic duplicate detection.

-> **Note:** The documentation and code structure of this repository were refined with the assistance of a Large Language Model (LLM) to ensure clarity, best practices, and robust error handling.

 ## Features

-*   **Auto-Detection:** Instantly parses `colorhunt.co` links upon pasting.
-No "Submit" button needed.
+- Auto-Detection: Instantly parses colorhunt.co links upon pasting.
+No submit button needed.
-*   **Duplicate Flash:** If a palette is already added, the input clears and the existing item flashes yellow to alert the user.
+- Duplicate Flash: If a palette is already added, the input clears and the existing item flashes yellow to alert the user.
-*   **Visual Preview:** Immediately shows the 4-color strip of the imported palette.
+- Visual Preview: Immediately shows the 4-color strip of the imported palette.
-*   **Dual Modes:**
+- Dual Modes:
-    *   `inline` (Default): Shows the full interface.
+  - inline (Default): Shows the full interface.
-    *   `widget`: Renders as a floating button (icon) that expands into a popup.
+  - widget: Renders as a floating button 🎨 that expands into a popup.

 ## Usage